Skip advert

 The one area where we think buyers would like a little more Japanese influence and a little less of the French is reliability, but the Micra is beholden to its Gallic underpinnings.
 However, there hasn’t been much poor reception to the Renault 5 so far, and being such a new model, that's an impressive feat.

-Safety scores will also mimic the Renault 5, which, despite Renault’s typically flawless record, only records a 4-star rating.
-Testers suggested that this rating was given due to a lack of consistency in the car’s performance with differently sized occupants, and the fact that it lacks a centrally-mounted front airbag.
+Safety scores will also mimic the Renault 5’s, which, despite Renault’s typically flawless record, records only a four-star rating.
+Testers suggested that this rating was given due to a lack of consistency in the car’s performance with differently sized occupants, and the fact that it lacks a centrally mounted front airbag.

 However, four stars is still a great rating and it’s one the new Micra will probably match due to the shared underpinnings and equipment.